PMBio/deeprvat/docs/input_data.md

 `correction method` specifies the multiple testing correction method to use on seed gene _p_-values, and `alpha_seed_genes` is the maximum threshold for corrected _p_-values to select seed genes.

-If you custom seed genes should be used, they can be stored like `baseline_results/{phenotype}/combined_baseline/eval/burden_associations.parquet` and setting
+If custom seed genes should be used, they can be stored like `baseline_results/{phenotype}/combined_baseline/eval/burden_associations.parquet` and set the respective `result_dirs`.
 ```
 seed_gene_results: #baseline_results
   result_dirs: